phetsims/phet-info/checklists/code_review_checklist.md

 addListener: function( listener ) { /*...*/ }
 ```

 - [ ] Now make sure every javascript property has a visibility annotation.
-Two of the most common publicly accessible
+Here are some helpful regexes to search for
-members for PhET are properties and functions.
-Here are some helpful regex to search for these declarations as PhET uses them.
+these declarations as PhET uses them.
 * Regex for property assignment like `x.y = something`: `[\w]+\.[\w]+\s=`
 * Regex for function declarations: `[\w]+: function\(`